 The College of Law has two application processes: Regular Decision and Early Decision.

-Early DecisionApplicants who have concluded that Belmont is their first-choice for law school can select an Early Decision option.
-The Early Decision option requires candidates to apply no later than December 1, 2012 and complete their application by January 15, 2013.
+Early Binding DecisionApplicants who have concluded that Belmont is their first choice for law school can select an Early Decision option.
+The Early Decision option requires candidates to apply no later than December 1, 2014 and complete their application by January 15, 2015.
 Within two weeks of the time their applications are complete, Early Decision candidates will be notified either of their admittance, denial, or deferral for further review with the Regular Decision applicants.

 Early Decision candidates may apply to other law schools, but are not permitted to apply to other binding early decision programs.
-Admitted Early Decision candidates agree to immediately withdraw their applications at other law schools, refrain from submitting new applications, submit a non-refundable seat deposit of $500 (which will be applied to your fall semester tuition) within 30 days of being accepted into the Early Decision program, and to matriculate to Belmont University’s College of Law.
+Admitted Early Decision candidates agree to immediately withdraw their applications at other law schools, refrain from submitting new applications, submit a non-refundable seat deposit of $500 (which will be applied to your fall semester tuition), and matriculate to Belmont University’s College of Law.

 Early Decision candidates who are deferred for further review to the Regular Decision cycle will no longer be bound by the terms of the Early Decision agreement.
 The College of Law reserves the right to provide other law schools with the names of candidates admitted through the binding Early Decision program.